fbladilo/testing/README.md

 ## Mig-controller config variables

 A number of parameters need to be set with the correct environment in order to create the CRs for migration purposes.
-A [sample](https://github.com/fusor/mig-e2e/config/mig_controller.yml.example) file is supplied, *please make changes as necessary*.
+A [sample](https://github.com/fusor/mig-e2e/config/mig_controller.yml.example) file is supplied, **please make changes as necessary**

 See below for a decription of these paremeters :